 The net OPEB liability (NOL) for the Group Life Insurance Program represents the program's total OPEB liability determined in accordance with GASB Statement No. 74, less the associated fiduciary net position.
-As of June 30, 2018, NOL amounts for the Group Life Insurance Program are as follows (amounts expressed in thousands):
+As of the measurement date of June 30, 2019, NOL amounts for the Group Life Insurance Program are as follows (amounts expressed in thousands):